 As the full name suggests, the SIM card is a component of mobile phones designed to provide a unique identity for a mobile user or ‘subscriber’ on a specific mobile network.
 When you use your mobile phone, your SIM card contains your mobile number, various identifiable codes used by your network as well as a small amount of memory, sometimes used to store SMS text messages or contacts.
 The terms of your Pay Monthly or Pay As You Go plan are linked to your SIM card and not your handset, so can effectively swap phones without affecting your minutes, texts or data allowance provided you use the same SIM card and the handset you switch to isn’t locked to a network.

-How many types of SIM card are there?
+How many types and sizes of SIM card are there?

 Various carriers across the globe offer slightly different chip designs although for the most part they work across devices without issue.